Backbase/local-backend-setup/README.md

 Use these templates to develop your own service, and use the Backbase local environment to test and run your code.

 For more information, see [ModelBank organization](https://github.com/baas-devops-reference).

+## Release Policy

+We release this repository for every Backbase LTS release.
+Each LTS release is compatible with all the Backbase versions down to the previous LTS version.
+For example, with the `2022.02-LTS` release, you can use any Backbase version <ins>higher</ins> than `2022.08-LTS` up to `2023.02-LTS`.
+Any other interim release will be compatible up to the next LTS Backbase version.